jaalto/project--shell-script-performance-and-portability/README.md

     ext=$(echo "$str" | sed --regexp-extended 's/^[^.]+//')
 ```

-- In Bash, the using `ret=$(fn)` to call functions
+- In Bash, using `ret=$(fn)` to call functions
   is very slow.
 On the other hand, in Ksh shells
   that would be fast.
-Therefore in Bash scrips, it is
+Therefore in Bash scrips,
-  better, about 8 times faster, to use
+  it is about 8 times faster, to use
   [nameref](https://www.gnu.org/software/bash/manual/bash.html#Shell-Parameters)
-  to return a values.
+  to return a value.
   See [code](./bin/t-function-return-value.sh).

 ```